gis

 • A custom Python script

-• Linux commands wget or curl
+• Linux commands like wget or curl

 Find some examples in the section Examples.